Salvadel/soc-homelab-enviornment/setup/siem-server-setup.md

 ## Network Configuration

 A static IP address was manually assigned to the Ubuntu Server - SIEM VM to ensure consistent addressing within the LAN Segment.
 This is critical for Wazuh agent-to-manager communication - all agents on monitored endpoints are configured to point to this fixed IP address.
-The default gateway is set to 192.168.100.1 pointing to pfSense.
-All internet bound traffic from this machine routes through pfSense via VMware NAT.
+The default gateway is set to 192.168.100.1, pointing to [pfSense](pfsense-setup.md).
+All internet-bound traffic from this machine routes through pfSense via VMware NAT.
 Internal traffic to other VMs stays on the LAN Segment and bypasses pfSense entirely.

 ### Static IP Assignment